WeiDUorg/weidu/README-WeiDU-Changes.txt

+Version 234:
+  * New strings are correctly added during the first run on BGEE.

 Version 233:
   * HANDLE_AUDIO and HANDLE_TILESETS (mostly) handle special characters.
   * ADD_MUSIC does not set the wrong variable if the MUS already exists.